 I just came across this old post and thought it bears repeating.
 My life is great, rich and full of joy, and I hope yours is as well.
 But laughter is good for everyone.
 I hope this gives you a good chuckle.

 This post has only the most tenuous link to sewing.
 But some days tenuous is all I’ve got.

-There has been a lot of illness among my elderly relatives and, sadly, a recent death.
+There has been a lot of illness among my elderly relatives.
+Sadly, since this was first posted, we have lost both Aunt Aileen and Uncle Richard.
 But life goes on.
-We accept as God’s blessing the merciful death of one and celebrate the recovery of another.
+We accept as God’s blessing the merciful death of one and peaceful death of the other.

 So I told Uncle Richard……..

 After teaching for seven full days at Martha Pullen’s school in Huntsville, Alabama, I was tired and eager to get home to Florida.
 I’m like a long distance trucker on these road trips.
 With 650 miles to travel alone, I make every infrequent stop count–1) gas, 2) bathroom and 3) food —then back on the road.

 Somewhere near the Florida state line, I stopped at one of those huge truck stops that could pass as a mini-mall.
 On one side was a sub shop and a sit down restaurant.
 A turkey sub sounded good to me.

 Directly inside the door was a sub sandwich counter and a few small tables.
 To the left was the large dining room of the restaurant.
 I waited at the unattended sub counter for a few minutes then went into the restaurant to see if I could get some help.
 Two or three tables were occupied with diners, but no wait staff or attendants were visible.

 Tick tock tick tock…….I don’t wait well.
 But I called up all my patience and gave it a little longer, a total of 6 minutes from my arrival.
 I had my gas and bathroom break but no lunch.
 I needed to get on the road!